Limestone University's Compliance with the HEOA Peer-to-Peer File Sharing Policy

 Alternatives to Illegal File Sharing

 Legal Downloading Resources.
-Members of the Limestone College community are encouraged to take advantage of these legitimate sources of digital content.
+Members of the Limestone University community are encouraged to take advantage of these legitimate sources of digital content.

 Who should you contact with questions?

 1115 College Drive

 Visit the IT Dept. website at:limestone.edu/IT